Everyone has ideas. Some of them may be worth running with, while others are probably not so good.

 The difficulties that you face while launching your startup company help prepare you for the tough road ahead.

 Even after your business is up and running, it won’t necessarily be smooth sailing for the entire lifecycle of your company.

-You will face peaks and valleys while your company operates.
+As illustrated above, you face peaks and valleys while your company operates.